Being a PhD student at the Unit

 Am I eligible for full funding?

-MRC full funding (for university fees and a stipend of £15,009 per annum for academic year 2018-19) is available for UK national and UK resident applicants.
+MRC full funding (for university fees and a stipend of £15,009 per annum for academic year 2019-20) is available for UK national and UK resident applicants.
 Partial funding (covering university fees only) is available for other European Economic Area (EEA) applicants.
 Non-EEA applicants are not eligible for MRC funding.
 MRC PhDs are funded for three years, but individuals without a relevant Masters degree will be awarded a 1+3 year studentship.
-Click here to read more about funding and eligibility or visit the MRC website for the most up-to-date information.
+To find out more about funding and eligibility, please visit the UKRI MRC website.

 What is the application process like?